IGNITE Your Natural Pace

 in every challenge and celebration.
 Connect with her for support and assistance this season via call, text, or email. shaylaaranda@gmail.com | 816-284-9770

-RESOURCE LIST TO IGNITE YOUR SPECTATOR PACE:
+RESOURCE LIST TO IGNITE YOUR NATURAL PACE:

 Spectatorship: The Power of Looking On by Michele Aaron